ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #14-february-2023-all-version-dates-beta}

 **Exporting custom images.** Accounts that have special approval to preview this feature can now [export custom images](/apidocs/vpc-beta#create-image-export-job) to an authorized IBM Cloud Object Storage bucket.
 Specify the target `storage_bucket` to export the image to.
-The image will be exported as `qcow2` unless you specify another value using the `format` property.
+The image is exported as `qcow2` unless you specify another value using the `format` property.

 For more information, see [Exporting a custom image to IBM Cloud Object Storage](/docs/vpc?topic=vpc-managing-custom-images&interface=api#custom-image-export-to-cos-api), or start using the new [export jobs](/apidocs/vpc-beta#list-image-export-jobs) methods.